Rishthegreat/Notes/School/Bio.md

 **2nd Costiumulatory signal**
 - Between CD28 protein of T-cell and B7 protein on the APC

-Because of this, LCK gets attached to the cytoplasmic tail of the CD4 protein
+- Because of this, LCK gets attached to the cytoplasmic tail of the CD4 protein
+	- Lymphocyte Tyrosine Kinase (LCK)